“Quin is really going to shine on your table.” – Jesse Anderson, Quackalope

 We’re here for hard-core tournaments and casual good-time gamers alike.
 Quin is the perfect game for your family room, to get those eyes off the lcd screens and onto something real.
 It’s the right game for your office break room, with a 15 minute average playthrough.
 It’s made to fit in with the assortment at your school – elementary or graduate – and work out those mental muscles, with play mechanics that stress both honor and growth.
 Quin is just the thing for your game nights too.
 It’ll have you and your friends howling, power-mad, to figure out how to beat the strategy of the hour – there is always a way – and carry away the bragging rights, until next time.
 Hey, if you can find a location where Quin is NOT the right game, go ahead and bring your copy down to the local orphanage, and give those kids something memorable.

 In the following pages we’ll introduce you to the Pieces, and the Board, and some of the rules and strategies you’ll come across as you play, but nothing will replace the experience of owning your own, 1st Generation Set.
-So jump on over to our Store (or Kickstarter, coming August 2020) and Preorder your copy today.
+So jump on over to Kickstarter, and Back your copy today.
 Indie games this cool are a rare breed, and we want you in on this one with us from the start.